any-docs/css/content/reference/values/abs/index.md

 ### Positive variables

 The `abs()` function can be used to ensure that a value is always positive.
-In the following example a CSS custom property `--font-size` is used as the value of {{CSSxRef("font-size")}}.
+In the following example a CSS custom property `--font-size` is used as the value of `font-size`.
 Wrapping this custom property in `abs()` will convert a negative value to a positive one.

 ```css
 h1 {